 AC First Class (1AC)

-The windows are slightly tinted and do hamper the view a bit, but you can see the scenery change as it speeds by.
+The windows on these coaches are slightly tinted and can hamper the view a bit, but you can still see the scenery as you pass by.
 Each bed has a reading light and an electrical power socket to charge your electronic devices.
-The washrooms have a western style WC, and normally contain toilet paper but it’s always better to carry your own, just in case.
-They are usually very clean and well maintained, making 1AC the best choice for train travel in India.
+The washrooms are clean and well maintained, have a western-style WC and normally contain toilet paper.
+But it’s always better to carry your own on Indian trains, just in case.

 AC 2 Tier (2AC)